pahud/aws-cdk-autobuild/README.md

 # pahud/aws-cdk-autobuild
 **aws-cdk-autobuild** is an autobuild docker image generated and pushed to docker hub on a hourly basis with [@pahud/aws-codebuild-patterns](https://www.npmjs.com/package/@pahud/aws-codebuild-patterns) running in **AWS CodeBuild**.
 Behind the scene a codebuild project just git clone the master branch from `aws/aws-cdk` and docker build into `pahud/aws-cdk-autobuild:latest` based on the [Dockerfile](https://github.com/aws/aws-cdk/blob/master/Dockerfile) provided in aws/aws-cdk.
-Check the [buildspec.yml](./buildspec.yml) file for this CodeBuild project.
+Check the [buildspec.yml](./buildspec.yml) file for the CodeBuild project in use.

 ## latest docker image URI
 [pahud/aws-cdk-autobuild:latest](https://hub.docker.com/repository/docker/pahud/aws-cdk-autobuild)